The Transformative Justice Center

 DonateStart a fundraiser

 Our mission is to advocate for transformative justice, emphasizing empathy and understanding as we work with those who have been incarcerated.
 We aim to break down the barriers of social stigma, creating a platform for personal growth and change.
-At the Transformative Justice Center, we see past the person’s history and focus on their potential.
+At the Transformative Justice Center, and our flagship prison program - Empathy in Action, we see past the person’s history and focus on their potential.
 By providing crucial support and resources, we aspire to drastically reduce recidivism and help individuals reclaim their lives.
 At its core, transformative justice works to transform relationships, institutions and systems historically founded in oppression, marginalization, and violence into ones grounded in restoration, respect, and responsibility.

 We believe that everyone deserves a chance to be seen, heard, and understood regardless of background, race, class, socio-economic status, political or/and religious views.
 We know that most if not all people in prison come from painful, traumatic backgrounds, from victims to victimizers.
 We work to transform prison spaces into places focused on higher education, healing, whole body wellness, accountability and respect.
 We see that within every human being there exists the possibility to grow, to change, and to transform with the right tools and interventions.
 We are committed to building bridges being the public and our incarcerated community in order to learn, understand and humanize those most impacted by familial and societal harms.